rust-lang/rust/src/tools/miri/README.md

   tell what it is doing when a program just keeps running.
 You can customize how frequently the report is printed via `-Zmiri-report-progress=<blocks>`, which prints the report every N basic blocks.
-* `-Zmiri-seed=<hex>` configures the seed of the RNG that Miri uses to resolve non-determinism.
+* `-Zmiri-seed=<num>` configures the seed of the RNG that Miri uses to resolve non-determinism.
 This RNG is used to pick base addresses for allocations, to determine preemption and failure of `compare_exchange_weak`, and to control store buffering for weak memory emulation.
 When isolation is enabled (the default), this is also used to emulate system entropy.
 The default seed is 0.
 You